eugeniecyen/Article_CarCar_GenomeAssembly/README.md

 # Article_CarCar_GenomeAssembly

-Loggerhead sea turtle (Caretta caretta) assembly, annotation and related analyses
+This repository contains scripts and data used for de novo genome assembly, annotation and related analyses for a loggerhead sea turtle (Caretta caretta) nesting female from Sal Island, Cabo Verde